OpenNebula/docs/source/open_cluster_deployment/open_cloud_networking_setup/bridged.rst

 OpenNebula Configuration
 ================================================================================

-The following configuration attributes can be adjusted in ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf``:
+The following configuration parameters can be adjusted in ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf``:

 +------------------------+---------------------------------------------------------------------------------------------------------------+
 | Parameter              | Description                                                                                                   |